partheseas/oui/Readme.md

 ```

 ### Installation
-Just download a compiled CSS file from the dist directory.
-A source map is included
+Just download a compiled CSS file from the dist directory, or download the .sass
-if you would like, or you can use the minified version.
+source, customize it, and build it yourself.